 The Timothy House

-Updated February 1, 2024
+Updated December 1, 2024

 Keith Wasserman started Good Works in the basement of his home on Elliott Street in Athens in 1981.
 In December 1984, Good Works, Inc., purchased the house on Central Avenue in order to provide shelter for the growing number of men, women and children who found themselves in homeless situations.
 This facility was named The Good Works Timothy House in 1999.
 This facility provides shelter for people without homes in eight southeast Ohio counties.
 The Good Works Timothy House is one of the oldest rural homeless shelters in Ohio.